Agentic AI: agents that do the work, not just talk about it

 Tool use and MCP

-We give the agent a tight, documented set of tools and connect your systems through the Model Context Protocol where it fits.
-MCP turns "the agent has access" into a structured, inspectable contract: defined tools, inputs, and permissions.
+We give the agent a tight, documented set of tools and connect your systems through the Model Context Protocol where it fits — turning "the agent has access" into a structured, inspectable contract: defined tools, inputs, and permissions.

 The right model per step

-We route by difficulty: cheap, fast steps go to a smaller Claude model; hard reasoning to a larger one.
-Routing across Haiku, Sonnet, and Opus — plus prompt caching and batching — keeps an agent capable and affordable at volume.
+We route by difficulty: fast steps go to a smaller, cheaper model, hard reasoning to a larger one.
+Tiered model routing — plus prompt caching and batching — keeps an agent capable and affordable at volume.

 Guardrails